project-chip/connectedhomeip/provision/README.md

 4. If a PKCS#12 file is provided, extracts the PAI, DAC, and DAC key files in DER format.
 4. Generates default values for the SPAKE2+ arguments, if necessary.
 5. Saves the input parameters as a JSON file (`latest.json` in the local folder, or the file indicated by `--output`).
-5. Flashes the Generator Firmware (GFW) into the device, if required.
+5. Flashes the Generator Firmware (GFW) onto the device, if required.
 6. Sends the provisioned data to the targed device using the selected channel and protocol.
-7. Flashed the Production Firmware (PFW), if provided by the inputs.
+7. Flashes the Production Firmware (PFW), if provided the inputs.

 ## Provision Protocol